Laizhen27/ID-Assignment-1/README.md

 ### Reviews for users
 This section is for user to make reviews on their opinion of the game etc.
 ## Competition
+### Videos
+This competition page will only have one section this will be the  page where all the videos that can be found.
+These videos are the macthes played in competition.
+This videos will allow user(who don't play the game ) to see how is the game actually like.
+For user who  already plays the game this wpuld hbe the place for them to rewatch/ analyze the game.
 ## News

 ## Hero
 # Web Page 1